-After 100 Days “Pending,” This Boston Family Makes a Move to Newton
+After 100 Days “Pending” This Boston Family Was a Moving to Newton in no time

 “We got in touch with Suburban Jungle and with our Strategist, Barbara, in September and started talking about the different Boston suburbs that could be a good fit for us.
 Then, we got out and started exploring.”

-Finding their perfect fit in the Boston ‘burbs
+Finding and moving to Newton, a perfect fit in the Boston ‘burbs

 “Barbara and our Suburban Jungle agent, Allison, were really helpful in giving us a real feel for life in Newton—and what we could and couldn’t afford.
 We got a very clear picture of what life would be like here, and we also had a good sense of what we’d get at different price points—we basically went through all of Newton real estate in an afternoon and learned all about the different neighborhoods so we could make a smart decision for our family.”

-They were also able to secure a spot at the local preschool, where their now three-year-old son is enrolled.
+They also secured a spot at the local preschool, where their now three-year-old son is enrolled.
 “It’s a 10-minute walk,” Abigail says, “and he loves it there.”
 They’re also very close to Boston.
-While both Abigail and Alan are working from home at least until January, after that he plans to make the 15-20 minute drive to Fenway each day and she’ll take the express bus, which is just four blocks from their house. “ “We’re four blocks from Boston,” Abigail says.
+While both Abigail and Alan are working from home at least until January, after that, he plans to make the 15-20 minute drive to Fenway each day and she’ll take the express bus, which is just four blocks from their house. “ “We’re four blocks from Boston,” Abigail says.
 “We’re as close to the city as you can be and still be in the suburbs.
 It’s a good balance for us.”
+This meant that, despite adversity in buying their house, moving to Newton was a great step for Abigail, Alan, and their kids.

 Find the right suburb in Boston or beyond.
 Get in touch now and schedule a free Suburbs Strategy session.